Senior Structural Engineer

 Key Requirements

-Chartered or near-Chartered Engineer (MIStructE or MICE) preferred
+Chartered or near-Chartered Engineer (MIStructE or MICE preferred)

-Proficiency in structural analysis and design software, as well as AutoCAD or Revit
+Proficiency in structural analysis and design software

-How to apply
+How to Apply

-To be considered, please apply directly or contact Abi on (phone number removed)
+To be considered, please apply directly or contact Abi on (phone number removed) for a confidential discussion

 Related Jobs